Skip to main content

 npm run setup

-The setup wizard will walk you through configuring Google OAuth, choosing an AI provider, and generating secrets.
+The setup wizard will walk you through configuring Google and/or Microsoft OAuth, choosing an AI provider, and generating secrets.
 Optional: Automated Google Cloud Setup If you have the gcloud CLI installed, you can automate API enabling and Pub/Sub setup:

 npx inbox-zero setup-google --project-id YOUR_PROJECT_ID --domain yourdomain.com